 Instead, we found a little beach only for ourselves at St. Niklaw Bay, only 15 minutes away from Blue Lagoon.

-Since the Comino Hotel isn’t operating anymore, the two small sandy beaches exclusively for the hotel’s guests are now deserted.
+Since the Comino Hotel isn’t operating anymore, the two small sandy beaches that were exclusively for the hotel’s guests are now deserted.
 Although the area is fenced, we managed to find a path leading to the sea, and we had a calm beach for the rest of our spare time in Comino.

 Stroll the St. Julian’s and Sliema Promenade

-St. Julian’s and Sliema are two popular touristic spots in Malta, north of Valletta.
+St. Julian’s and Sliema are two popular tourist spots in Malta, north of Valletta.
 The towns are considered Malta’s nightlife hub, providing a huge diversity of restaurants, bars, and nightclubs.
 The best way to know these places is by taking a stroll along the promenade that connects them.
 The walk along the shore is enjoyable and vibrant and is definitely another thing you can’t miss in Malta.

 The walk will take you to Balluta Bay, where you’ll spot locals and tourists taking a swim at the tiny beach.
 Nearby is the famous historical architecture Balluta Building and the gorgeous Basilica of Our Lady of Mount Carmel.